Marcus5502/Marcus5502.github.io/_pages/about.md

   - /about.html
 ---

 Hello!!
 My name is Marcus Skurray.
 I am an undergraduate psychology student, majoring in Cognitive Neuroscience at Adelaide University.
-I am particularly interested in the neuropsycholgical connection of diseases, intenting to pursue a career in neuropsychology, in either clinically or research enviroment.
+I am particularly interested in the neuropsycholgical connection of diseases, intending to pursue a career in neuropsychology, either clinical or research.
 Outside of university, i am a disability support worker, world traveller - specifically solo backpacker (32 countries and counting), film photographer, and oil-painter.

 In 2026, i am primarily looking to gain practical experience in neuroscience, research, and psychology.